manas11/vanet-sumo/RUN.md

 `m_nNodes`: Number of nodes/vehicles used to run the simulation.

-`m_nodeSpeed`: Defined the speed of the nodes.
-It is set to 0 for static(non-moving) nodes.

 `m_rate`: Data rate of the transmission.

 The simulation can be run using the below command when the file is present in scratch directory.